torstenzuther/schluessel/README.md

 To create e.g. the Schlussel from 1 to 100 call `schluessel.Generate(1, 100, p)` with p being the private key (result of step 1 above).

-To distribute your Schluessel just output them like `fmt.Sprintf("%v", s)` with s being a Schlussel.
+To distribute your Schluessel just output them as string by calling `fmt.Sprintf("%v", s)` with s being a Schlussel.

 ### 1. Embed public key